-Data storytelling represents the methods of extracting useful information/knowledge/insights from the data and present it as a compelling story to a specific audience.
+Data storytelling represents the methods of extracting useful information/knowledge/insights from the data and presenting it as a compelling story to a specific audience.
 From the business standpoint, the primary goal behind data storytelling is to extract actionable insights/information from the data in order to identify hidden business opportunities.
 The following are key aspects of data storytelling:

 - Data preparation

 - Data Visualization

-Let’s understand the above aspects with few examples.
+Let’s understand the above aspects with a few examples.

 Data Preparation – Great Story requires right data set!